Dwight Peck's personal Web site

 Elite mission from the Tearoom on the Plage, in search of good snow

-Global warming, you've heard about it.
-Well, here it is, the 3rd of April 2003 and snow is already hard to come by in the Jura mountains.
+Climate change!
+It's the 3rd of April 2003 and snow is already hard to come by in the Jura mountains.

-You may not find this tangibly rewarding unless you're included here, so this is a good time for casual and random browsers to turn back before they get too caught up in the sweep and majesty of the proceedings and can't let go.
+You may not find this terribly rewarding unless you're included here, so this is a good time for casual and random browsers to turn back before they get too caught up in the sweep and majesty of the proceedings and can't let go.

-April 2003, at the Tearoom de la Plage ("Tearoom on the Beach") -- with snowshoes at the ready, the search is on for good snow
+April 2003, at the Tearoom de la Plage ("Tearoom on the Beach") -- with snowshoes at the ready, the search is on for good snow.

 "Okay, Boss, we're ready, lead on."
 Durham and Peck await their orders.

-Expedition members for a commemorative photo, with Dents du Midi in the distance
+Expedition members pause for a commemorative photo

-Lunchtime out near the Petit Pré de Rolle and a long snooze for Mme.
-Durham.
 Dare we disturb her to continue our mission, or shall we just leave her here?

 Dame Durham exclaims "I've fallen!
 I'm stuck!".
 And then, "Okay, I'm all right now!"